Airport '77

-The plot concerns a private Boeing 747 packed with VIPs and priceless art that is hijacked before crashing into the ocean in the Bermuda Triangle, prompting the survivors to undertake a desperate struggle for survival.
+The plot concerns a private Boeing 747 packed with VIPs and priceless art that is hijacked before crashing into the ocean in the Bermuda Triangle, forcing the survivors into a desperate struggle for survival.

-Despite mixed critical reviews, Airport '77 was a box-office hit grossing $91 million worldwide.
+Despite mixed critical reviews, Airport '77 was a box-office hit, grossing $91.1 million worldwide.
 It was nominated for two Academy Awards.

 Plot

-Wealthy philanthropist Philip Stevens is having invited guests flown in his luxurious privately-owned Boeing 747-100, Stevens's Flight 23, to his Palm Beach, Florida estate.
-Aboard are his estranged adult daughter and her young son.
-Priceless artwork from Stevens's private collection destined for his new museum is also on the jetliner.
+Wealthy philanthropist Philip Stevens is having invited guests flown in his luxurious privately owned Boeing 747-100, Stevens Flight 23, to his Palm Beach, Florida estate.
+Aboard are his estranged adult daughter and her young son, whom he hopes to reconnect with, as he is secretly dying.
+Priceless artwork from Stevens' private collection destined for his new museum is also on the jetliner.
 The collection has motivated a group of thieves led by co-pilot Bob Chambers to hijack the aircraft.

-Mid-flight, Captain Don Gallagher is lured from the cockpit and rendered unconscious.
-A sleeping gas secretly installed pre-flight is released into the cabin, knocking out unprotected crew and passengers.
-Chambers, flying to a small deserted island to offload the art treasures, drops the plane below radar range causing Stevens' Flight 23 to "disappear" in the Bermuda Triangle.
-Descending to virtual wave-top altitude, Flight 23 heads into a fog bank, reducing visibility.
-Minutes later, a large offshore drilling platform emerges from the haze, and Flight 23 is headed straight for it.

-Chambers attempts to avert a collision, but the wing clips the structure's tower, igniting an engine.
-Chambers extinguishes the fire but a sudden loss of airspeed threatens to stall the airplane.
-As he struggles to maintain control, the passengers begin waking up to the unfolding disaster.
-Chambers is unable to maintain his airspeed; the plane stalls and crashes into the water, floating momentarily before quietly slipping below the surface.
+Mid-flight, Captain Don Gallagher is lured from the cockpit and knocked unconscious.
+A sleeping gas secretly installed pre-flight is released into the cabin, rendering unprotected crew and passengers unconscious.
+Chambers, flying to a small deserted island to offload the art treasures, drops the plane below radar range causing Stevens Flight 23 to "disappear" in the Bermuda Triangle.
+Descending to virtually wave-top altitude, Flight 23 heads into a fog bank, reducing visibility.
+Minutes later, a large offshore platform emerges from the haze, and Flight 23's wing clips the platform's tower, igniting an engine.
+Chambers extinguishes the fire, but due to a sudden loss of airspeed, the plane stalls and crashes into the water, floating momentarily before sinking below the surface.